-Expat Life: Stay in Spain and Start a Business
+Living in Spain and Starting a Business as an Expatriate

 “Spain to Accept Rescue From Europe for Its Ailing Banks,” "Declining confidence and tightening credit conditions caused by the country's sovereign-debt crisis," "52.1% youth unemployment," are among recent headlines from major global media outlets relating to Spain, along with similar stories regarding all of the so-called "PIIGS" countries (Portugal, Italy, Ireland, Greece, and Spain).